codewithkyle/craftcms-boilerplate/README.md

 - [Twist](https://github.com/codewithkyle/twist) is a simple build tool for managing your ES Module static import paths & transpiling your TypeScript files using [esbuild](https://esbuild.github.io/).
 - [CSSMonster](https://github.com/codewithkyle/cssmonster) transpiles [SASS](https://sass-lang.com/) into CSS using [node-sass](https://github.com/sass/node-sass).
 - [Brixi](https://brixi.dev/) is a lightweight utility-frist CSS framework.
-- [Snowpack](https://www.snowpack.dev/) bundles NPM packages into ES Modules.
+- [esinstall](https://www.npmjs.com/package/esinstall) bundles NPM packages into ES Modules.
+- [PurgeCSS](https://purgecss.com/) is used to purge the unused CSS not required for the inital view.
+Purged CSS is then injected into the documents `<head>` when the template is rendered.

 ### Commands